carlitox477/ethernaut-solutions/README.md

 # Challenge 20: Denial
 The goal of this challenge is to deny owner withraw call at any cost.
 The contract show a reentrancy vulnerability that we can exploit

+# Challenge 21: Shop
+Take advantage of other view function to build a view function which change its answer during execution

+# Challenge 22: Dex
+Play with the price

+# Challenge 23: DexTwo
+Take advantage of the lack of token checks